OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/08-Testing_for_SSI_Injection.md

 Once you have a list of potential injection points, you may determine if the input is correctly validated.
 Ensure it is possible to inject characters used in SSI directives such as `<!#=/."->` and `[a-zA-Z0-9]`

 The below example returns the value of the variable.
-Check the [references](#references) section to better assess the system at hand with every server's documentation.
+The [references](#references) section has helpful links with server-specific documentation to help you better assess a particular system.

 ```html
 <!--#echo var="VAR" -->